mattpap/masters-thesis/sphinx/src/groebner.rst

 utilizes specialized algorithms for computing greatest common divisors.

-Historically this was the first algorithm for computing GCDs of multivariate polynomials in SymPy.
+Historically this was the first algorithm for computing GCDs of multivariate polynomials in |sympy|.
 Although it's not a very efficient approach to the problem, it can serve as a good explanation of |groebner| bases machinery.
 Currently we use heuristic GCD algorithm for the task and there are plans to implement EEZ algorithm for this task.